Liang-Hsuan/SKU-Manager/README.md

 # SKU-Manager
-##An enterprise application that manage comanpy's products | my 2nd C# application
+## An enterprise application that manage company's products | my 2nd C# application

 **The main function of this enterprise application:**

--> Managing company’s products, pricings and various eCommerce platform exports.
+-> Managing company’s products, pricing and various eCommerce platform exports.

 -> Direct inventory update to all online shopping channels and allow purchase order creation.